kroeungcyber/workflow-hardening/README.md

     cd workflow-hardening
     ```

-2.  **Set the N8N_HOST Environment Variable:**
+2.  **Set Environment Variables:**
-    Create a `.env` file in the project directory with your server's Tailscale IP address.
+    Create a `.env` file in the project directory with your server's Tailscale IP address and PostgreSQL credentials.
     ```bash
-    echo "N8N_HOST=$(tailscale ip -4)" > .env
+    cat > .env <<EOL
+    # Tailscale IP for n8n
+    N8N_HOST=$(tailscale ip -4)

+    # PostgreSQL credentials
+    POSTGRES_DB=n8n_db
+    POSTGRES_USER=n8n_user
+    POSTGRES_PASSWORD=$(openssl rand -base64 24)
+    EOL
     ```
+    This generates a strong random password for the database.

 3.  **Run Docker Compose:**
-    This will start the n8n container, which will only be accessible via the Tailscale network.
+    This will start the n8n container with PostgreSQL database, which will only be accessible via the Tailscale network.
     ```bash
     docker-compose up -d
     ```